tannerhelland/PhotoDemon/README.md

 * Fully color-managed workflow, including support for embedded ICC profiles.
 * Non-destructive editing for select features, including resizing and key adjustments (exposure, clarity, vibrance, etc).
 * 2D transformations: advanced rescale operators (Sinc, Catmull-Rom, etc), content-aware scaling (seam carving), crop, rotate, shear, zoom, tiling.
-* Pro adjustment tools: levels, curves, white balance, shadow/highlight correction, grayscale, sepia, full-featured histogram, green screen, Wratten filters, and many more.
+* Pro adjustment tools: levels, curves, HDR, white balance, split-toning, sepia, full-featured histogram, green screen, Wratten filters, and many more.
-* Filters and effects: content-aware blur, unsharp masking, edge detection, noise removal, lens diffraction, vignetting, perspective correction, film grain, lens flare, and many more.
+* Filters and effects: perspective correction, edge detection, noise removal, content-aware blur, unsharp masking, lens diffraction, vignetting, film grain, stained glass, and many more.
 * 100+ tools are provided in the current build, plus a custom filter tool that allows you to construct your own convolution filters.

 ### What doesn't PhotoDemon do?

-* The latest stable release (6.2) does not support layers.
-The latest development release (6.4 alpha) provides extensive support for image layers, blend modes, opacity, non-destructive layer resizing, and much more.
-The screenshot above provides a good indication of what will be available in 6.4's release.
+* The current release (v6.4 beta) does not support text layers.
+Text layers are planned for the next release.
+* The current release (v6.4 beta) does not generally support Unicode filenames, folders, or text entry.
+Improved Unicode support is planned for the next release.
-* PhotoDemon does not provide any on-canvas painting tools.
-Many have been prototyped, but their integration has been postponed pending the current work on layers.
+* The current release (v6.4 beta) does not provide any on-canvas painting tools.
+Many have been prototyped, but their integration was postponed in favor of layer integration.
+Now that layers are supported, on-canvas painting is planned for the next release.
+* The current release (v6.4 beta) may not integrate well with high-contrast Windows themes, or non-standard Windows themes.
+Improvements to theming are planned for the next release.
 * PhotoDemon (probably) does not run on non-Windows operating systems.
 Wine (http://www.winehq.org/) finally added full DIB (Device-Independent Bitmap) support in March 2012.
 Because PhotoDemon relies heavily on DIBs, it may work on OSX, Linux, BSD, Solaris or Maemo systems with Wine v1.4 or later.

 ### How can I get involved?